-All updated home AC units have R410a, also known as Puron.
+All updated home AC units in Savannah have R410a, also known as Puron.
 But this refrigerant will subsequently be discontinued.
-This is a result of a continuous focus on lowering chemicals known to impact the environment.
+This is a result of a continuous focus on lowering chemicals known to negatively impact the environment.

 To understand the “why” that causes cooling regulation, it helps to put it into perspective.
 Two-thirds of the 128.5 million residences in the USA have cooling systems, according to the U.S. Department of Energy.